 3 Reasons to Use Link Expiration on Your Website

-1. You Want to Offer a Limited-Time Deal
+1. To Offer a Limited-Time Deal

 Many marketers use discounts as a way to improve conversions and increase customer relations.
 Link expirations control how you offer those discounts.
 Once they're in place, you can sit back and let the deal play out itself and not have to worry about revoking access at a later time.